Like Pad Thai? This pad Thai recipe will get you excellent and authentic results.

 What noodles to use for this pad Thai recipe.

 This is what you are looking for when you want to serve an authentic pad Thai recipe.
-Of course, like every recipe, you could use something else but it won’t be the same.
+Of course, like every recipe, you could substitute another rice noodle if more convenient.

 Make this pad Thai recipe vegetarian.